To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in June 2021.

-Or are you better off with online business ideas that let you reach many customers at the same time?
+Can you make a full-time income offering one-on-one services online?
+Or are you better off with a business model that lets you reach many customers at the same time?

-As a matter of fact, for years now, I’ve been teaching thousands of online entrepreneurs how to build thriving businesses providing one-on-one services, and here’s why:
+For years now, I’ve taught tens of thousands of online entrepreneurs how to build thriving businesses providing one-on-one services, and here’s why:

-That’s why in this series of articles, I’m going to share with you some of my best advice on how to build and grow an online, one-on-one, service-based business.
+That’s why in this series of posts, I’m going to share with you some of my best advice on how to build and grow an online, one-on-one, service-based business.
+(Part 1 is this post you’re reading; Parts 2, 3, and 4 are linked at the bottom of this article.)

 Rest assured that what you’ll be learning is based on real-life experiences—not theory.

-What I’m going to share with you is based on my own experiences after quitting my corporate job in 2009 … as well as the experiences of thousands of clients I’ve worked with since then (including one client who makes almost $1 million a year primarily through one-on-one services).
+What I’m going to share with you is based on my own experiences after quitting my corporate job in 2009 … as well as the experiences of thousands of clients I’ve worked with since then (including one client who built her business to $1 million on foundation of one-on-one services).

 Let’s begin with …